What I learned while holding a REAL human brain

 Humans are truly amazing

 Human bodies are the most inspiring thing in the world.
-We saw all sorts and you can just see, how someone died (which is sad), what doctors did to save someones life.
-And in some aspects even how someone lived (an unhealthy lifestyle is something you can see in someones organs).
+We saw all sorts and you can just see, how someone died (which is sad), what doctors did to save someone’s life.
+And in some aspects even how someone lived (an unhealthy lifestyle is something you can see in someone’s organs).
 Organs keep us alive.
-We breath, think, hear and feel because of our organs.
-We can eat and workout because of our bodies.
+We breathe, think, hear, and feel because of our organs.
+We can eat and work because of our bodies.
 A body is such a wonderful thing to have.

 Life is short

 I do generally really love life and I feel very blessed that I am alive.
-For some people it is really hard to enjoy life and to release how short it all is.
-People really do die, everyday.
+For some people, it is really hard to enjoy life and to release how short it all is.
+People do die, every day.
 That fact alone makes me feel blessed that I can live yet another day.
-No matter if it is because of circumstance, an illness or something else.
+No matter if it is because of circumstance, an illness, or something else.
 A life lost is a loss.
 I think it is important for people to understand how blessed they are to be on this earth.

 There are parts of the brain that are important for let’s say emotions.
-Those parts of the brain are SO SMALL, you can hardly see them.
+Those parts of the brain are so small, you can hardly see them.
 The structures of the brain are tiny sometimes.
 Because we hear so much about them it sometimes feels as if they are really big but that couldn’t be further from the truth.
-How something so small can do such big things.
-It’s also really hard as a neuropsychology student I hear a lot about things like cerebral haemorrhages and how damaging that is for someones brain.
-I can just imagine the big damage a small haemorrhage can do.
+How something so small can do such big things?
+It’s also really hard as a neuropsychology student I hear a lot about things like cerebral hemorrhages and how damaging that is for someone’s brain.
+I can just imagine the big damage a small hemorrhage can do.
 It puts it all in perspective.

 How amazing that you are you

-What are the chances that you are you.
+What are the chances that you are you?
 Your mum and dad got their genes together to imperfectly perfect create you.
 You have all these organs and all these ideas and memories.
-All because your genes tells them to.
-You brain makes you remember things.
+All because your genes tell them to.
+Your brain makes you remember things.
 It makes you able to grab something, to hold it.
 You are amazing just by being you.